Pros

 GET /api/v1/reports/generate?report_type=<iframe src="file:///etc/passwd"></iframe>&format=pdf

-Server: Apache/2.4.41banner. - The Vulnerability: The API uses a JWT for session state, but the token lacks an expiration claim (
+Server: Apache/2.4.41banner. - The Real Problem: The JWT token has no expiration claim (

 Original Extracted JWT Header & Payload (Decoded):